Ada-Developers-Academy/core-pses/09/bst-height.md

 The path from 10 -> 2 -> 1 contains 3 nodes.
 The path from 10 -> 2 -> 5 also contains 3 nodes.

-We want to return 3 here as that is the maximum amount of nodes from the root to any leaf in the tree.
+The function should return 3 here as that is the maximum amount of nodes from the root to any leaf in the tree.
 ```

 **Example 2:**